ianm24/Custom-Loading-Bar/README.md

 # Custom-Loading-Bar
-Program that makes a loading bar gif
+Program that makes a loading bar .gif file

 The height, width, and two colors are changeable